 When are applications due?
 When do I have to pay?

-Applications are due by February 15th, 2017.
+Applications are due by December, 1, 2017.
 A non-refundable deposit of $750 will be due immediately upon acceptance.
-The balance of the program fee will be due by April 4, 2017.
+The balance of the program fee will be due by early April, 2018.

 What is the course number/department?
 Is it a CLE offering?
 Can it substitute?

 This course is listed as UAP 3954 for undergraduates and 5954 for graduate students.
 It is not recognized as a Curriculum for Liberal Education (CLE) offering, but may be substituted in to meet requirements at your advisor’s discretion.
 EPP and PUA majors and Minors should see Chris LaPlante for information on which courses this can substitute for.
 If advisors in other deparments need more information to make decisions on suitable substitutions, they may certainly reach out to us – ralphbu [at] vt [dot] edu and tschenk [at] vt [dot] edu.

 How do I learn more and show others what a great program this will be?

 PLEASE USE THIS FORM TO SUBMIT ANY ADDITIONAL QUESTIONS YOU HAVE AND WE WILL GET BACK TO YOU AS SOON AS POSSIBLE: